M. Bison

 A would-be world dictator and megalomaniac, M. Bison's ultimate ambition is to control the world's governments through his covert crime syndicate, Shadaloo (シャドルー, Shadorū).
 He hosts Street Fighter II's fighting tournament and is the last opponent fought in the game.
-Throughout the series, several characters—including Ryu, Guile, T. Hawk, Cammy, Rose and Chun-Li—have their personal vendettas against M. Bison and have entered the tournament in the hopes of facing him personally.
+Throughout the series, several characters — including, Guile, T. Hawk, Cammy, Rose and Chun-Li — have their personal vendettas against M. Bison and have entered the tournament in the hopes of facing him personally, while M. Bison routinely sets his eyes on the series' main protagonist Ryu in order to either acquire his power or recruit him for his cause.
 M. Bison wields an inherently evil energy known as "Psycho Power", in contrast to Ryu and Ken's "Hadou".

-Despite not appearing until the release of Street Fighter II, Bison is widely considered to be the true main antagonist of the Street Fighter series, having filled the role in the Street Fighter II and Street Fighter Alpha series and Street Fighter V and acting as the force behind the events of the Street Fighter IV series, where the main villain, Seth, is revealed to have been Bison's unwitting pawn all along.

-In a variety of media, Bison has been portrayed by Raul Julia, Neal McDonough and Silvio Simac and voiced by Tom Wyner, Richard Newman and Gerald C. Rivers.
+In a variety of media, Bison has been portrayed by Raul Julia, Neal McDonough and Silvio Šimac and voiced by Tom Wyner, Richard Newman and Gerald C. Rivers.
 Julia was nominated for a posthumous Saturn Award for Best Supporting Actor for his performance.